vatpac-technology/sops/docs/enroute/Melbourne Centre/HUO.md

 | ---- | -------- | --------- | -------- |
 | Huon | Melbourne Centre | 122.600 | ML-HUO_CTR |

+## Airspace

 <figure markdown>
 ![Huon Airspace](../assets/huo.png){ width="700" }
   <figcaption>Huon Airspace</figcaption>
 </figure>

+### Reclassifications
+#### TAS TCU
+When **HBA** and/or **LTA** are offline, the class C and D airspace `SFC` to `A085` in the relevant TMA is reclassified as class G.

+HUO may choose to operate either YMHB or YMLT (or both) aerodromes top down, including the terminal airspace within the Tasmania TMA.
+Due to limited surveillence coverage and the complex airspace setup, **extending top down to one or both aerodromes is not compulsory.**

+If HUO chooses to operate top down to either aerodrome, they must administer all relevant airspace within the appropriate TMA, including the class D CTR.

+!!! important
+    Ensure you are familiar with the aerodrome procedures for [Launceston](../../aerodromes/Launceston.md) and [Hobart](../../aerodromes/Hobart.md) before extending top down, and are aware of the limited surveillence coverage available in the lower levels of the TMA.

 ## Responsibilities
 HUO is reponsible for issuing STAR clearances, sequencing, and descent for aircraft bound for YMLT and YMHB.